barche/IoTaWatt_wiki_fork/Reference-Voltage-Calibration.md

 ![Edit VT](http://iotawatt.com/Images/Config_edit_vt0.PNG)

 Initially, the VT defaults to a "generic" transformer.
 Check the pull-down list of devices to see if your particular device is listed.
 If it is, select it and skip to the calibration procedure below.
 The generic entry is a reasonable starting point that will get you in the ball park for a 9-12Vac adapter in a 120V installation.
-If your country is 240V double the "cal" entry to 20.
+If your adapter is not listed and your country is 240V select the "generic240V" entry.

 ### calibration: